-Are you studying at Erasmus University and do you require extra support due to a functional impairment so you can study successfully?
+Are you studying at Erasmus University and do you require extra support because of your functional impairment so you can study successfully?
 Please indicate this as soon as possible.
 If you are already aware of your functional impairment, the best course of action is to make this known before commencing with your study programme.
 If the functional impairment is first diagnosed during your studies, it is important that you contact your study advisor as soon as possible.
 To request provisions, please use the following step-by-step plan.

 Explore which provisions you will need to be able to study effectively.
 There are two ways you can obtain this information: